audiopixel/pixelmixer/README.md

 ## Roadmap ##

-General list of features that are in the works and coming soon
+List of features currently in the works / we could use help with:

+* Shader editor - error messaging and graceful failure refreshing.
-* Previz improvements
+* Previz improvements.
-* Mesh texture rendering (in addition to PointClouds)
+* Full Mesh texture rendering. (in addition to PointClouds)
-* Sprite nodes render environment layer (emulate lit up surfaces)
+* Sprites render masked architectural layer.
+(Nodes emulate lit up surfaces)
+* HTML5 video support.
-* Use without Three.js mode
+* Use without needing three.js.
-* HTML5 Video Support
+* Helper methods to facilitate pre-caching of shaders.
+* Optimized runtime player using pre-generated shaders.
+* Node Editor UI toolset to create and edit nodes in 3D.

 ---

 ## Participate ##

+We encourage you to experiment with these techniques, fork the code, or just try the examples out.
+We welcome new contributors wishing to help us tackle new development.

-Feel free to use this API in your projects.
-If you have any problems, suggestions, or ideas on how to improve this API contact us.
-We encourage you to experiment with these techniques, fork the code and try things out, and we welcome new contributors.
+In using this API if you have any problems, suggestions, or ideas on how to improve it, please contact us.
+There will be a forum soon, but for now we are fielding feedback directly via email.

 We are also seeking beta testers, especially if you have lighting fixtures or other hardware to play with.